polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/cryptography.md

 ## Introduction

 Cryptography forms the backbone of blockchain technology, providing the mathematical verifiability crucial for consensus systems, data integrity, and user security.
 While a deep understanding of the underlying mathematical processes isn't necessary for most blockchain developers, grasping the fundamental applications of cryptography is essential.
-This page offers a comprehensive overview of various cryptographic implementations used across Polkadot SDK and the broader blockchain ecosystem.
+This page comprehensively overviews various cryptographic implementations used across Polkadot SDK-based chains and the broader blockchain ecosystem.

 ## Hash Functions